gzhu06/Filler-semi-CRF/README.md

 [PodcastFillers Dataset](https://podcastfillers.github.io/)

 ## Training

+Edit the configuration file in `params.py` to specify the model hyperparameters and dataset paths.
+Then run `train.py` to train the model.

 ## Inference
 In this implementation, we directly use the VAD predictions provided by the [PodcastFillers Dataset](https://podcastfillers.github.io/), which is based on [GPVAD](https://github.com/RicherMans/GPV), these predictions could be replaced by any other pretrained VAD models.